box/developer.box.com/content/pages/index.md

     </Tile>
     <Tile title="2.
 Understand application types"
       href="/guides/applications/select/">
-      When creating a new application, you have three choices: custom, limited access, and skill.
-This section describes the differences between them.
+      When creating applications, you can choose from several types.
+      Read this guide to see which one fits your needs best.
     </Tile>
     <Tile title="3.
 Learn authentication methods"
       href="/guides/authentication/select/">
       Box Platform supports OAuth 2.0, JSON Web Token(JWT), Client Credentials, and App Token authentication.
-The methods available are based on the application type selected.
+Check with method applies to your application.
     </Tile>
     <Tile title="4.
 Setup the Box CLI"
       href="/guides/cli/quick-start/">
-      Optionally, follow the Box CLI quick start guide in order to have an API testing space.
-This tool can come to your aide when you get stuck.
-It takes less than five minutes!
+      Optionally, follow the Box CLI quickstart
+      guide to have an API testing space.
+It takes less than five minutes to start developing!
     </Tile>
     <Tile title="5.
 Create an architecture pattern"
       href="/guides/getting-started/architecture-patterns/">
       We always recommended putting pen to paper and drawing out your solution.
-      Checkout the most common architecture patterns in this guide.
+      Have a look at the most common architecture patterns to get inspired!
     </Tile>
     <Tile title="6.
 Create the application"
       href="https://app.box.com/developers/console">
       Now, you can start building!
-Visit the Developer Console.
-Create an application based on the choices
+Launch the Developer Console and create an application of your choice.
-      you've selected from the learnings in the other steps.
     </Tile>
     <Tile title="7.
 Authorize the application"
       href="/guides/authorization/">
-      Depending on the authentication method selected, you may have to have the primary administrator of your Box instance authorize you new app.
-Check details here!
+      Read about the authorization requirements you have to fulfill to start using you app.
     </Tile>
     <Tile title="8.
 Start coding"
       href="/reference/">